gis-ops/tutorials/flask/Flask_GeoAPI_setup.md

    ├──app/modules/geoapi/resources.py
    └──app/modules/__init__.py
 ```

-As you can see the custom folder already contains some basic folders: `static` `app/extensions`, and `app/templates`.
+As you can see the custom folder already contains some basic folders: `static`, `app/extensions` as well as `app/templates`.
-Those files are needed as a base for your API and to correctly serve the customized Swagger-UI.
+The files contained within are needed as a base for your API and to correctly serve the customized Swagger-UI.
 Feel free to explore them, but it won't be part of this tutorial.

 ### Create the Flask App

-The base of every Flask Serer App is the `create_app` function.
-Without it, nothing will work.
+The base of every Flask Server App is the `create_app` function.
 So go on and paste the following code into `app/__init__.py`:

 ```python
 # encoding: utf-8
 """